TulipaEnergy/TulipaEnergyModel.jl/docs/src/tutorials.md

 ### Manually creating all structures without EnergyProblem

 For additional control, it might be desirable to use the internal structures of `EnergyProblem` directly.
-This can be error-prone, but it is slightly more efficient.
+This can be error-prone, so use it with care.
 The full description for these structures can be found in [Structures](@ref).

 ```@example manual